Do you believe in aliens?

-Despite critical acclaim, years of work, and literally every penny I had, plus another 650,000 pennies that I didn’t have, and every penny I’ve earned since then, very few people even know Falling Uphill exists.
-If you enjoyed re-living the adventure, and re-imagining life, please help spread the word.
+Despite critical acclaim, years of work, and literally every penny I had, very few people know Falling Uphill exists.
+So, if you enjoyed re-living the adventure, and re-imagining life, please help spread the word.

 - Share on your favorite social media.